 After a gradual recovery from the food insecurity and famine of 2011, Somalia’s food security is once again under threat.
 The situation is worsening in rural areas following consecutive seasons of poor rainfall and low river water levels.
 These have resulted in near total crop failures, reduced rural employment opportunities, widespread shortage of water and pasture – with consequent increases in livestock deaths.
 As local staple food prices continue to rise sharply and livestock prices decrease significantly, access to food is rapidly diminishing among poor families.

-As of May 2018, 2.7 million people cannot meet their daily food requirements today and require urgent humanitarian assistance, with more than half a million on the brink of famine.
-Another 2.7 million Somalis need livelihood support to keep from sliding into crisis.
-An estimated 300,000 children under age 5 are malnourished, including 48,000 who are severely malnourished and face a high risk of disease and death.
+As of August 2022, 7.1 million people cannot meet their daily food requirements today and require urgent humanitarian assistance, with more than 200,000 facing catastrophic hunger.
+An estimated 1.5 million children under 5 suffer from acute malnutrition, of which 386,000 face a high risk of disease and death.

 Supporting longer-term resilience in Somalia, WFP also works with other UN agencies – the Food and Agriculture Organization (FAO) and UNICEF – on a joint strategy designed to enhance families’ access to income, improve health, nutrition, education, safety and skills, and provide assistance during times of need.